 Printing took about 7 days none stop printing (0.1mm layer height), w/o any switching problems.

-Uploaded most characters to youmagine.com.
+Uploaded most characters to thingiverse and youmagine.com.